The Emperor

 Yes, through power and authority.

-No through irresponsive use of force or over-reacting.
+No, through irresponsive use of force or over-reacting.

 Reading the card

-The reversal
+The Reversal

 Card Design Process

-The Emperor is a straightforward archetype, but that can easily result in a simplistic design because it is easy to forget that the Emperor is driven by fire and therefore as passionate as the Empress.
-His methods may be logical and rational but his goals are just as rooted in passions or protecting the things he loves and cherishes.
+The Emperor is a straightforward archetype, but that can easily result in a simplistic design because it is easy to forget that the Emperor is driven by fire and as passionate as the Empress.
+His methods may be logical and rational, but his goals are just as rooted in passions or protecting the things he loves and cherishes.
 The Emperor only becomes simplistic on the reversal.

 It is easy to forget that the Emperor is driven by fire and therefore as passionate as the Empress.